learn-co-students/sf-web-102819/42-react-authentication/README.md

   - How do we store it on the client?
   - How do we send it back and read it?

-## Token
+### Token

-- identifies user
+- String that identifies user
 - _Cryptographically Secure_
-  - protection from eavesdropping - no one can read the data
+  - Protection from eavesdropping - no one can read the data
-  - protection from tampering - signed, no one can forge a signature
+  - Protection from tampering - signed, no one can forge a signature

-## JWT
+### JWT

-- format for tokens
+- Format for tokens
-- allows different encryption schemes
+- Allows different encryption schemes
-- libraries in different languages for creating them
+- Libraries in different languages for creating them

-### Flow
+## Flow 🦦

-- ☑️ user presented with a login form
+- User presented with a login form
-- sends the email + password to rails (fetch)
+- Sends the email + password to Rails (`fetch`)
-- rails sends back "token" - contains identifying info
+- Rails sends back "token" - contains identifying info
-- react includes the token with future requests to prove that it's still the user
+- React includes the token with future requests to prove that it's still the user
-- rails checks the token and authorizes based on that info
+- Rails checks the token and authorizes based on that info

 ### Options for storing the token